jonasrosland/cv/content/home/about.md

 Major accomplishments:

 - Creating and executing on open source community engagement strategies, guidelines, and measurements, to grow projects and teams into positive contributors in the open source space
-- Planning, leading development contractors, and launch of multiple public web sites for open source projects:
+- Planning, leading development contractors, and launch of multiple public websites for open source projects:
   - https://goharbor.io
   - https://velero.io
   - https://projectcontour.io